gulshairmalik/docToPDF/README.md

 - Install unoconv.
 You can install unoconv on linux by `sudo apt install unoconv`
 - After installing `unoconv`, run `npm install` in root directory
 - Run the project by `node app.js`
+- Now, check the browser, your app will be running on http://localhost:3000